Actify

 Assuming Slack Messages Equal Connection

 Work-related Slack messages don't build relationships.
-You can exchange 100 messages a day with someone about tasks and still not know if they have kids, what they do on weekends, or how they're really doing.
+You can exchange 100 messages a day about tasks and still not know if a teammate has kids, what they do on weekends, or how they're really doing.
 Remote team building requires intentional non-work touchpoints — that's what signals and rhythms provide.

 Teams with high Slack volume but no social rituals score 22% lower on belonging metrics than teams with moderate Slack volume and regular social touchpoints.